 The area's climate is classified as semi-arid and is characterized by hot summers and relatively cold winters, with large variations in daily temperatures, low relative humidity, and irregularly spaced rainfall of moderate amounts.
-Three-fourths of the average precipitation (51.7 cm [20.4 in]) falls from April through September, generally occurring with thunderstorm activity.
-The average annual snowfall is 17.8 inches (DOCa).
+Three-fourths of the average precipitation, 50.1 centimeters, (cm) (19.7 inches [in]), generally occurs from April to September.
+This growing season precipitation commonly falls with thunderstorm activity.
+The average annual snowfall is 45.5 cm (17.9 in) (DOCa).
 Snow usually melts within a few days after it falls.
-Heavier snowfalls of 10 inches or more, usually with near blizzard conditions, average once every five years and last two to three days.
-The potential gross lake surface evaporation in the area is estimated to be about 140 cm (55 in) (Bomar, 1995) or 280 percent of the average annual precipitation.
+Heavier snowfalls of 25.4 cm (10 in) or more, usually with near blizzard conditions, average once every five years and last two to three days.
+The potential gross lake surface evaporation in the area is estimated to be about 139.7 cm (55 in) (Bomar, 1995) or 280 percent of the average annual precipitation.

 The Amarillo area is subject to extreme and rapid temperature changes, especially during the fall and winter months when cold fronts from the northern Rocky Mountain and Plains states sweep across the area.
-Temperature drops of 50°F to 60° F within a 12-hour period are not uncommon.
-Temperature drops of 40° F have occurred within a few minutes.
+Substantial temperature drops within a 12-hour period are not uncommon (DOCa).